andreicsp/upyflow/docs/source/index.rst

-..
-MPYFlow documentation master file, created by sphinx-quickstart on Sat Jul  6 19:56:59 2024.
+.. upyflow documentation master file, created by sphinx-quickstart on Sat Jul  6 19:56:59 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-MPYFlow
+upyflow
 =======

 .. toctree::